 Veronica Merton is a second year CDU Bachelor of Midwifery student.
-In June 2018, she traveled to Bali along with other students from her course, to participate in a study abroad program where the student midwives watched and learned from Balinese midwifery practices.
+She traveled to Bali along with other students from her course, to participate in a study abroad program where the student midwives watched and learned from Balinese midwifery practices.
 Here, Veronica reflects on her trip.

 Having spent the semester learning about midwifery’s powerful role in reducing maternal mortality and investigating the barriers faced by under-resourced nations, it was an exciting prospect for me and 10 other students to see midwives working on the front line with these challenges in Bali, Indonesia.
 A scholarship was provided by the Australian Government’s New Columbo Plan and was available to students studying Midwifery in Global Perspective at Charles Darwin University (CDU).